This review is for the second printing of Oh My Goddess! Volume Five.

 This volume opens with Valentine’s Day, and Urd trying to get Belldandy and Keiichi together through putting a poison in the chocolates that Belldandy is making for Keiichi.
 Mara also has a scheme of her own that uses chocolate and poison.
 The resulting storyline is actually rather amusing.

 The end of this volume includes another “Letters to the Enchantress” section.
 The first letter is very heavy on scientific explanations, and will only hold the interest of readers who have an interest the various scientific principles the letter writer is talking about.
-The second letter is a bit more interesting; however, there really isn’t much text from Carl Horn included in this volume.
-There’s also no editor’s commentary in this volume; I missed having this in the volume, because I enjoy Horn’s writing.
-Instead, there is some fan art drawn by a reader from Greece included instead; it’s actually some pretty decent fan art.
+The second letter is a bit more interesting.
+However, there really isn’t much text from Carl Horn included in this volume.
+There’s also no editor’s commentary in this volume.
+I missed having this in the volume, because I enjoy Horn’s writing.
+Instead, there is some fan art drawn by a reader from Greece included.
+It’s actually some pretty decent fan art.

 If you’ve read the first four volumes of Oh My Goddess! and enjoyed them, then I suspect you’ll also enjoy reading Volume Five as well.